 Make no mistake: email marketing should be a staple of any serious digital marketing efforts.
-The tactic is not only cost-effective, but also consistently rated among the most effective digital marketing tools available.
+The tactic is not only cost-effective but also consistently rated among the most effective digital marketing tools available.
+Let’s explore some Email Marketing Tips.

 But that’s not to say that every email works equally well.
 Though email marketing can be incredibly effective, it can quickly become annoying (or, worse, ignored) if you don’t structure your messages just right.